Dana94/2019-website/blog/2020-05-01-styling-react.md

 }
 ```

-You need name the import (here I used `classes`) to access the classes.
+You need to name the import (here I used `classes`) to access the classes.

 `classes` is an object of all the classes in `Button.module.css`.